xolvio/inverter/README.md

 Inverter
 ========
 A tiny client-side Inversion of Control (IoC) container for Meteor.
-This package will help you write decoupled code which means reusable and testable.
+This package will help you write decoupled code which means reusable and testable code.

-##For Code Reuse
+##For Reuse
 You can reuse the same events in multiple templates.
 For example:

 ```javascript